Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 # Anonymizing Candidates

 CodeScreen provides the option to anonymize any data about a candidate that would reveal the candidate's gender or ethnicity.
-This removes unconscious bias when reviewing a candidate's solution to one of your CodeScreen tests, which promotes Diversity, Equity and Inclusion (DEI) in your organization.
+This removes unconscious bias when reviewing a candidate's solution to one of your CodeScreen assessments, which promotes Diversity, Equity and Inclusion (DEI) in your organization.

 ---

-To get started, click the `Anonymize candidates` check box when creating a new test:
+To get started, click the `Anonymize candidates` check box when creating a new assessment:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>